Spencillian/PianoTilesChip18224/README.md

 This design needs at least 4 buttons to work (2 and 4 need to pulled low if not in use) and a SSD1306 OLED Display

 ## Design Testing / Bringup
 In order to check that outputs are correct you will need a Digital Logic Analyzer.
+The most important parts to check are the spi initialization bytes.
+If this doesn't work than the screen will not turn on.
+As long as this is correct, the rest of the game should just work.
-In order to perform a full test, the SPI Display and buttons need to be properly wired to the chip.
-Testing is then done but just playing the game.
-(The best kind of testing)
+From here you need to attach the screen and the buttons to the screen.
+The screen needs a seperate 3.3V power supply, but the logic of the SPI Driver should be enough to drive the OLED part of the display.
+This should hopefully bring up the nice screen with the flashing PLAY text and you should be able to play.

 ## Media
 I have a lot of media in the form of videos which are a bit too hefty to upload to github.
 A full devlog will be made once I get a website.